folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ## Components

+All the components described here are "local", i.e.. part of this module.
+It may also be possible to use components from other modules -- most importantly, from utlity modules that act as a library of re-usable components.
+The mechanisms for doing this have yet to be specified.

-All the components are local, i.e.. part of this module.
-Things like the brief item display are short and straightforward and it is cleaner to design a brief item component over again to fit the part of the UI you're using it for than to try to have some one-size-fits all brief item that we reuse in disparate locations.
-However something like the autocompleting search-box will likely subclass or have a child component from within our component library or even a standalone stripes-searchbox repo.
+Since components like ItemBrief (see [below](#itembrief)) are short and straightforward, it may be cleaner to design such display components repeatedly in the context of different modules, so as best to fit them to the part of the UI where they are used; or it may prove better to have a component library provide a one-size-fits all brief-display component than can be parameterised or subclassed to display items, patrons, or other kinds of data, and then reused in disparate modules.
+Something like an autocompleting search-box will likely use something from the component library, or even from a standalone `stripes-searchbox` module repo.

-Overdues and Fines are omitted from this overview, as they are implemented in essentially the same way as Holds and Loans.
+Note that in the structural overview of the Patron module that follows, Overdues and Fines are omitted, as they are implemented in essentially the same way as Holds and Loans.

 ### Patrons